Consent-Management-Platform/consent-history-ingestor/README.md

-# consent-history-processor
+# consent-history-ingestor
-This package defines service code for the Consent History Processor, which syncs consent updates to a consent history data store.
+This package defines service code for the Consent History Ingestor, which syncs consent updates to a consent history data store.

 ## License
 The code in this project is released under the [GPL-3.0 License](LICENSE).